wuqui/llms-and-open-science/pages/synthesys query.md

-- [[use case]]: ask a question whose answer will be pulled from multiple
+- [[use case]]: ask a question whose answer will be composed from a multitude of sources, involving encyclopedias,
 - [[Scite.ai]] links to actually existing papers, in typical footnote format.
 - [[GPT4]] needs to explicitly be asked for citations.
 GPT3.5 provided substantially less complete answers than GPT4 (but also hallucinated less).